VVVVVan/BCBProject/README.md

 ## 1. Description
 BCB430 2018 Fall - 2019 Winter.
-This pacakge is going to analysis the bam files after alignment.
+This pacakge is going to analysis the CLIP data in bam formats after alignment.

 Supervisor: Zhaolei Zhang, Hyunmin Lee